MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3/P11-Physics-Part-3/content.md

 ```
 >

+Run your game...

-Run the game and cause a collision with a seal.
-You should see the log message appear in the console.
-You may notice you a few seal hits at the start, currently it's super sensitive, even adding the *Level1.sks* to the scene the sealw will mostly likely, gently collide with the ground.
+You should see the log message appear in the console every time a seal is hit.
+You may notice you a few seal hits at the start, currently this code is super sensitive, the act of adding *Level1.sks* to the scene will mostly generate a contact event as the seal gently touches the ground when they are first added to the scene.

-#Remove a seal when it get's hit hard
+#Hitting on seals, hard

-Now that we know that the collision handler is working, let's implement the actual functionality.
-Based on the *collisionImpulse* of the collision, we will decide if a seal will be removed or not.
-We're also going to set up a separate seal removal method, because we will want to add some more functionality to it.
+Now that you know that the collision handler is working, let's implement the real functionality.
+What you want is a way to check how hard the seal was hit and use that to decided if you should ignore the collision or destroy the seal.

+SpriteKit to the rescue, you can utilize the *collisionImpulse* property of the collision to gauge the resulting impact force from the collision.

+To keep things clean let's setup a separate seal removal method.
+You'll be adding more functionality to this method later.

 > [action]
-> Replace
+> Replace:
 >
 ```
 print("Seal Hit")
 ```
 >
-> with
+> with:
 >
 ```
 /* Was the collision more than a gentle nudge? */